Agioi Anargyroi railway station

-Agioi Anargyroi railway station (Σιδηροδρομικός σταθμός Αγίων Αναργύρων) is a station on the Piraeus–Platy railway line in Agioi Anargyroi, a suburb in the north-central part of Athens, Greece.
+Agioi Anargyroi railway station (Σιδηροδρομικός σταθμός Αγίων Αναργύρων) is a station on the Piraeus–Platy railway line in Agioi Anargyroi, a suburb in the municipality of Agioi Anargyroi-Kamatero, in the regional unit of West Athens, Attica, Greece.
 It is located at the junction of Dimokratias and Psaron streets, opposite Kokkinopoulou Square, and has two island platforms.
-It was opened on 8 August 2010, replacing an older station of the same name.
+It was opened on 8 August 2010, replacing an older metre-gauge station of the same name.
 It is located close to the Hellenic Army's Agioi Anargyroi military base.

 History

 The new station should not be confused with the old station of the former Piraeus–Patras railway, located north of the current station on Iroon Polytechniou street between Aretis and Distomou streets, which closed in July 2007.
 Maintenance works were carried out in 2019, in part to repair water damage from winter flooding the previous year.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

 The station building is above the platforms, with access to the platform level via stairs or lifts.
 The station buildings are also equipped with toilets and a staffed ticket office.
 At platform level, there are sheltered seating and Dot-matrix display departure and arrival screens or timetable poster boards on both platforms on all four platforms.
 Access to platforms 1-4 is via the main concourse.
 Platforms 3 & 4 are much longer than Platforms 1 & 2.
 To the left of the station buildings, there is a passenger car park, with free parking.
-Outside the station, there is a bus stop where the local 420, 711, 719, 735, A10, A11, B10, B11, B12 & L12 call.
+Outside the station, there is a bus stop where the local services call.
 Road access to the station is provided by a small square that opens out onto Leof.
 Dimokratias.